JetBrains/kotlin-web-site/docs/topics/generics.md

 Joshua Bloch gives the name _Producers_ to objects you only _read from_ and _Consumers_ to those you only _write to_.
 He recommends:

->"For maximum flexibility, use wildcard types on input parameters that represent producers or consumers,"
+>"For maximum flexibility, use wildcard types on input parameters that represent producers or consumers."

-and proposes the following mnemonic: _PECS_ stands for _Producer-Extends, Consumer-Super._
+He then proposes the following mnemonic: _PECS_ stands for _Producer-Extends, Consumer-Super._

 > If you use a producer-object, say, `List<? extends Foo>`, you are not allowed to call `add()` or `set()` on this object,
 > but this does not mean that it is _immutable_: for example, nothing prevents you from calling `clear()`